 "After several years of success obtained after so many battles, to start the season with such a clear superiority, I have above all to thank everyone at Ferrari, from President Montezemolo to every last one of them who has worked hard for this result.
 Next, I wish to thank our technical partners - first and foremost Bridgestone and Shell - and the Fiat Group, which through Magneti Marelli and the Research Centre plays an important role in producing our cars.
 This one-two is the result of the ultimate effort in our own work, the cohesion, stability and determination of our team".

 "After testing, I expected a Ferrari ahead of everyone.
 What I did not expect was a clear superior performance in both qualifying and in the race.
 It is an exceptional victory.
 This result will boost our team to continue working much harder and concentrated as ever before.
 We expect a reaction from the competitors who are who are strong and hungry for victory.
 This extraordinary team allowed us to start the season in the best possible way.
 I am proud of the guys who are behind this team.
-Skills and a great deal of technological innovation are behind this victory, as well as a formidable contribution from Bridgestone.
+A great deal of technological innovation is behind this victory, as well as a formidable contribution from Bridgestone.
 Does Ecclestone not want a Ferrari domination?
 I hope that this happens instead.
 Does he consider the new regulations boring?
-They cannot be changed overnight, let’s wait a couple of races to judge".
+They cannot be changed overnight, let's wait a couple of races to judge".

 "McLaren started to test the new car two months in advance, they will be at an advanced stage in terms of development and reliability".